gs1oliot/oliot/_posts/2014-07-04-oliot-overview.markdown

 Credits
 -------
+Oliot is developed at Auto-ID Labs, KAIST, in Daejeon, Korea.

 License
 -------
-Because Oliot is a spin-off project of Fosstrak, most of its license follow that of Fosstrak ([LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)), except for some original works of this project.
+Because Oliot is a spin-off project of Fosstrak, most of its license follows that of Fosstrak ([LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)), except for some original works of this project.
 For further information, please check each subproject pages.

-Related Slide Materials
+Supplementary Materials
 -----------------------
  * The Road to Internet of Things ([Link][roadtoiot_url])
 [![thumbnail](http://gs1oliot.github.io/oliot/images/slide_summary/sum_the_road_to_internet_of_things.jpg)][roadtoiot_url]